Chiral higher-spin symmetry of the celestial twistor sphere: On associativity at one loop

 As a result, associativity has constrained the number of derivatives which a vertex can have to be zero.
 Namely, the chiral algebra is well-defined at quantum level only for theories with the usual gauge interactions of Yang-Mills theory.
 Thus, the spectrum $\Spec$, which trivializes the contributions in various $\tJ$ sectors should reduce to\footnote{If $\Spec=\Z,2\Z+1,2\Z$, the chiral algebra $\ca$ is automatically associative to first order in quantum correction, cf. Theorem \ref{thm:quantum-associative}.}

 Here, we observe that the spin-helicity constraint \eqref{eq:spin-helicity-constraint} is rather restrictive.
 Moreover, there is not an easy way to have associativity when anomalous theories have gravitational interactions.
+This, in a sense, agrees with the result of \cite{Ball:2021tmb}.
+Namely, the chiral algebras of gravitational or higher-derivative self-dual theories do not receive quantum correction.
 (See, nevertheless, \cite{Bittleston:2022jeq,Fernandez:2024qnu}.)
 Furthermore, as the interactions are of Yang-Mills type, we can now safely remove the contribution of the $u$-channels and consider only color-ordered amplitudes.

 \paragraph{The $\tJ[h_1-2-p-q]$ sector.} From the previous sector, we will set $p=q=0$.
 Now, let us focus on the contributions coming from the $\tJ[h_1-2]$ currents, which are